-(a) The Employer and HSUWA support the adoption of flexible work arrangements within the context of a quality health service.
-Employers will ensure flexible work arrangements are implemented with a view to improving operational efficiency and effectiveness, and making the Health Service Provider a better and more attractive employer.

-- (b) A flexible work arrangement can include, but will not be limited to, any method or mix of arrangements available under this Agreement including: a nine day fortnight; 19 day month; flexitime; modified standard ordinary hours; employee initiated span of working hours, shifts of up to 12 hours or an appropriate mix of arrangements. - (c) The provisions of this clause are to be applied on the basis that while service delivery requirements have primacy, hours arrangements are to be applied equitably so that as far as is practicable and reasonable, both service requirements and employee needs are facilitated. - (d) Subject to the provisions of this clause, the employees and Employer may agree to review the current roster patterns for employees in a work area with a view to, where practicable, allowing employees to utilise flexible work arrangements and provide the Employer with staffing arrangements that facilitate operational efficiency and effectiveness. - (e) The hours arrangements are to be agreed between the employees concerned and the line manager and are to be structured in such a way that they take into account operational requirements of the Employer, the employee's family, community, and personal responsibilities, and minimum staffing requirements. - (f) Where it is unsuitable or impracticable for a particular hours arrangement to be applied to everyone in a work area or department, arrangements may be made to enable the goals of the work area for flexible work arrangements to be met using a variety of hours arrangements rather than a single arrangement. - (g) A request for a flexible working arrangement made by the employee will be in writing and set out the details of the change sought and reasons. - (h) Requests for flexible work arrangements will not be unreasonably refused. - (i) Where the Employer cannot agree to a flexible work arrangement or seeks to modify or withdraw from an existing arrangement due to operational requirements, the reason must be provided to the employee in writing, within 14 days. - (j) For the purpose of subclause 16.3, "operational requirements" is limited to: - (i) availability of suitable leave cover, if required; - (ii) cost implications; - (iii) impact on service requirements; - (iv) impact on the work of other employees; or - (v) employees' existing leave liability.
+- (a) The Employer and HSUWA support the adoption of flexible work arrangements within the context of a quality health service.
+Employers will ensure flexible work arrangements are implemented with a view to improving operational efficiency and effectiveness, and making the Health Service Provider a better and more attractive employer. - (b) A flexible work arrangement can include, but will not be limited to, any method or mix of arrangements available under this Agreement including: a nine day fortnight; 19 day month; flexitime; modified standard ordinary hours; employee initiated span of working hours, shifts of up to 12 hours or an appropriate mix of arrangements. - (c) The provisions of this clause are to be applied on the basis that while service delivery requirements have primacy, hours arrangements are to be applied equitably so that as far as is practicable and reasonable, both service requirements and employee needs are facilitated. - (d) Subject to the provisions of this clause, the employees and Employer may agree to review the current roster patterns for employees in a work area with a view to, where practicable, allowing employees to utilise flexible work arrangements and provide the Employer with staffing arrangements that facilitate operational efficiency and effectiveness. - (e) The hours arrangements are to be agreed between the employees concerned and the line manager and are to be structured in such a way that they take into account operational requirements of the Employer, the employee's family, community, and personal responsibilities, and minimum staffing requirements. - (f) Where it is unsuitable or impracticable for a particular hours arrangement to be applied to everyone in a work area or department, arrangements may be made to enable the goals of the work area for flexible work arrangements to be met using a variety of hours arrangements rather than a single arrangement. - (g) Requests for flexible working arrangements - (i) A request for a flexible working arrangement made by the employee will be in writing and set out the details of the change sought and reasons. - (ii) Requests for flexible work arrangements will not be unreasonably refused. - (iii) Where the Employer agrees to accept a request for a flexible work arrangement, the Employer must advise the employee of the decision in writing, within 14 days of the employee's request. - (iv) Where, following discussions, the Employer and employee agree to alternative changes to the employee's working arrangements from those set out in the request, the Employer must advise the employee in writing of the agreed changes, within 14 days of the request.